 And that’s something I’ve done as an English teacher and as an expat in Madrid, more than by travelling per se.

 But I guess if I had just stayed home, none of it would have happened.
 I would have spent these last 12 years in Arizona, hanging around with people like me, not learning much about the outside world.

 Today, just looking through my contacts on WhatsApp for a minute, I counted people from 25 countries.
-At my boxing class any given Saturday we often have people from 4 different continents.
+At my boxing class any given Saturday we often have people from 4 different continents and 8 or 9 countries.
 And at our expat Thanksgivings or birthday parties it’s often the same.

 And that’s been truly life-changing.

 Coming into contact with all those different perspectives, hearing stories that make my hair stand on end (but which seem completely normal if you’re from the place where they happened) or that make me feel we’re all basically the same…